Yoga Poses for Kidney Health

 Most people don’t understand the importance of our internal organs.
 One such organ is the kidney.
 Kidneys are a very vital part of our internal body functioning and conditioning.
 Our Kidneys work in sync in order to filter and remove toxins from the blood, eliminate waste through the urine, and strike a balance with our respective salt-sugar and blood pressure levels.

-Yoga is one of the best ways to keep the Kidneys in good shape.
+Yoga is one of the best ways to keep the Kidneys in good shape and health.
 With consistency, precision, and a balanced diet, you should never encounter any problems.
 Some simple hatha yoga postures for better kidney health are listed below.

 • Keep your feet together so that your heels and toes touch.